ma-riviere/argent/pkgdown/index.md

 >
 > ℹ \[Google\] Calling: get_user_info(user_name = “Marc”)

-> **Parallel Tool Calls**
->
-> When a model makes multiple tool calls in a single response, `argent`
-> can execute them in parallel for better performance.
->
-> To enable parallel execution:
->
-> -   Set up mirai daemons: `mirai::daemons(4)` (using 4 workers as an
->     example)
-> -   argent will automatically parallelize tool calls when daemons are
->     active
-> -   Without daemons, tool calls execute sequentially (default
->     fallback)
->
-> Performance considerations:
->
-> -   Most beneficial when tools take 100+ microseconds per call
-> -   May not improve performance for very fast tools due to
->     parallelization overhead
-> -   Use at most one fewer daemon than available CPU cores for optimal
->     performance
->
-> To disable: `mirai::daemons(0)`

 To see more, we can print the provider object with `show_tools = TRUE` to show to tool definitions, calls, and results: